ImroBr/phamwiki/PHA_template.md

 ## Introduction
 Abbreviation and full name.

-## Subtypes/ variations
-Specific variations or successions of main hazard analysis method.

 ## History
 First inception and cause of hazard analysis method.
 (Year, person/ group, (geographic) location)

 ## Underlying systems
 Possible underlying system or system predecessor of current hazard analysis

+## Variations
+Specific variations or successions of main hazard analysis method.

 ## Application
 Used for: (List)\